Home » Guides » Conservation Easements

 Documenting Preliminary Interests and Commitments

-Whether the landowner first approaches the land trust or the land trust approaches the landowner about a potential conservation easement, it is often advantageous for one or both parties to formalize their respective understandings of what each is—and is not—committing to as the conversations proceed and they devote more time and resources to the potential conservation endeavor.
-This formalization may take the form of a donation agreement, purchase option, sales agreement, or other form used by the land trust.
-The formalization ensures that the land trust doesn’t waste donor dollars on a project that the owner isn’t reasonably committed to seeing through to completion and, conversely, that the landowner doesn’t waste effort if the land trust is unlikely to find the owner’s needs compatible with the land trust’s aims.
+Whether the landowner first approaches the land trust or the land trust approaches the owner about a potential conservation easement, both parties benefit from a formalized understanding of what is—and is not— being committed to as the conversations proceed and they devote more time and resources to the endeavor.
+This formalization may take the form of a donation agreement, sales agreement, or other form used by the land trust.
+The formalization ensures that the land trust doesn’t waste charitable dollars planning a project that the owner isn’t reasonably committed to seeing through to completion and, conversely, that the landowner doesn’t waste effort if the land trust is unlikely to find the owner’s needs compatible with the land trust’s aims.

 Easement Document

 The conservation objectives, restrictions, and permitted uses agreed upon by the owner and land trust are incorporated into a legal document usually provided by the land trust.
-Just as the standard document used to purchase a house is long, so too is the standard document used to create the conservation easement.
-This is necessary in order to responsibly address the complexities of the law and the many issues that may arise when land is to be conserved for the long run.
+Like most legal documents affecting real estate, the document creating a conservation easement is relatively long and detailed.
+This level of thoughtful detail is necessary to responsibly address the complexities of the law and prevent issues from cropping up in the future.

-Fortunately, just as Realtors provide a time-tested standard sales agreement for transactions, so too do many land trusts.
-One prominent example is the Model Grant of Conservation Easement and Declaration of Covenants, a standard document to create conservation easements published by the Pennsylvania Land Trust Association.
+Fortunately, just as Realtors use a time-tested, standard agreement for purchase and sale transactions, so too do many land trusts.
+A prominent example is the Model Grant of Conservation Easement and Declaration of Covenants, a standard document to create conservation easements published by WeConservePA.
 Land trusts across the country have adopted this model and adapted it for local use.

 Other Planning Work